Noah Hawley: Television

 Hawley was a writer and producer on the first three seasons of Bones (2005–2008).
 He was also the creator and an executive producer of The Unusuals (2009) and My Generation (2010).

 Hawley is the creator, primary writer, and executive producer of the FX anthology series Fargo (2014present), based on the Coen brothers' 1996 film of the same name.
 In 2014, Fargo won the Primetime Emmy Award for Outstanding Miniseries, along with 17 additional nominations at the 66th Primetime Emmy Awards.
 In total, the series has been nominated for 113 awards since its premiere, winning 32.

 In December 2015, Hawley extended his production deal with FX.
-He wrote and served as executive producer for Legion (2017–2019), a series based on the Marvel comic book character.
+He wrote and served as executive producer and showrunner for Legion (2017–2019), a series based on the Marvel comic book character.

-Hawley is the creator of Alien: Earth, a TV series based on the film franchise, on which he is a writer, director, and producer.
+Hawley is the creator of Alien: Earth, a TV series based on the film franchise, on which he is a writer, director, and producer and showrunner.
 It premiered on FX on August 12, 2025.

+In November 2025, it was announced Hawley was working on an adaptation of the video game series Far Cry.

 Film

 Hawley wrote the original screenplay for the film The Alibi (2006).

 In September 2014, Hawley signed a deal with Universal Pictures to script an untitled project for their then-upcoming Dark Universe.
 Sony Pictures has acquired the rights to Hawley's novel, Before the Fall, with him writing the screenplay.
 In 2016, his 26 Keys production company signed a deal with 20th Century Fox to do films.

 On July 20, 2017, Hawley announced at Comic Con that he was writing and directing a Doctor Doom movie with 20th Century Fox.
 However, the project was shelved following Disney's acquisition of 21st Century Fox.

 In 2019, he made his feature film directorial debut with Lucy in the Sky, a drama film starring Natalie Portman as an astronaut, for Fox Searchlight.

 In November 2019, it was announced that Hawley would be writing and directing the fourth installment in the rebooted Star Trek franchise.
 He finished the script in September 2020.
 It would feature a new crew, although set in the same universe.
-In late November 2020, the project was cancelled.
+In December 2025, Hawley said that he is still in contact with producer David Ellison on making his own Star Trek film.